 The Plant Conservation Program continues to view flood damage at the Plant Conservation Preserves and risk of wildfire as its two biggest climate change hazards throughout the state.
-In 2021, floods from heavy rain events continued to cause new damage on Plant Conservation Preserves.
-New in 2021, the Plant Conservation Program partnered with the Division of Water Resources within North Carolina's Department of Environmental Quality at a Plant Conservation Preserve in Sampson County to install monitoring wells to measure ground water salinity as part of a state-wide program to track saltwater intrusion related to climate change.
+In 2022, mitigation efforts were undertaken to repair damage caused by flooding from heavy rain events on Plant Conservation Preserves.
+The Plant Conservation Program maintains a partnership with the Division of Water Resources within North Carolina's Department of Environmental Quality at a Plant Conservation Preserve in Sampson County where wells are monitored to measure ground water salinity as part of a state-wide program to track saltwater intrusion related to climate change.
 This information will help inform management of this preserve as well as provide important data for a state-wide analysis.
+Another potential climate resiliency challenge identified by the Plant Conservation Program is that changing weather patterns may have notable negative impacts on the already severely limited ranges of many of North Carolina's rare plant species.
+This threat could have significant future implications on land management and endangered species conservation needs.